 Our preceptors help train graduate-level PA students during the clinical year in five-week rotations.
 Preceptors guide PA students through in-depth analysis of disease processes, diagnosis and treatment plans for patients across the life-span in varying stages of health and practice environments.
 Learn how to join this team of educators, discover opportunities for professional development, find support resources and get your frequently asked questions answered.

 If you are interested in teaming with UT's PA program as a preceptor, complete and submit the preceptor interest form.
 You will be contacted by a member of the clinical education team.
 If you prefer to speak with someone directly or have questions, contact Allison Kaczmarek at (813) 257-5052 or email@example.com.

 - The program utilizes only ABMS or AOA equivalent board-certified preceptors or NCCPA certified PAs to provide rotations specific to their certification.
 The certification must be current (not expired).

-- Preceptors are reviewed for the years of experience at their practice location, experience with teaching students, and ability to meet the rotation learning outcomes.
+- Preceptors are reviewed for their years of experience, experience with teaching students and ability to meet the rotation learning outcomes.

 - Physician Assistant Medicine

 - Program Policies

 - Mission, Vision and Values

 - Founding Director's Welcome